da1nerd/gossip-crdts/README.md

 - **G-Counter**: Use for metrics that only increase (views, downloads, likes)
 - **PN-Counter**: Use for values that can go up or down (votes, scores, inventory)
 - **G-Set**: Use for collections that only grow (tags, features, flags)
+- **OR-Set**: Use for collections that need both add and remove (shopping carts, user lists)
+- **LWW-Register**: Use for single values where latest update should win (user status, configuration)
+- **MV-Register**: Use when you need to detect and handle concurrent updates manually
+- **LWW-Map**: Use for key-value storage where latest update per key should win
+- **OR-Map**: Use for maps with CRDT values that need add/remove operations
+- **RGA Array**: Use for collaborative text editing and ordered sequences
+- **Enable-Wins Flag**: Use for boolean flags where "enabled" should dominate

 ### Performance Considerations